-F5 1.6 The MAC Registry can make automated decisions to create accounts based on Business Rules determined by the Registrar.
-Different types of accounts may be subject to different Business Rules Must have 4.2 F3 1.7 The Registrar can suspend, cancel, or reinstate an account.
-Must have F5 1.8 The MAC Registry may be required to allow for a Guest User to perform a search for international interests on a Pay as You Go basis without the need to create an account and validate their identity with the MAC Registry if they provide a valid digital contact point (email, SMS) to deliver search results to.
-Must have 4.2.1 USER IDENTIFICATION F3 2.1 The MAC Registry will validate identity information for all registered Users according to defined Business Rules.
-Guest Users will not be required to validate their identity but will be required to provide a valid digital contact point (e.g., email, SMS) Must have 4.1(a), 4.2.1 F3 2.2 The MAC Registry is to be able to digitally collect identity information, based on validation requirements specified by business rules, from a User.
-Must have 3.7, 3.8, 3.9, 4.
-F3 2.3 The MAC Registry must not retain personal identity information and documents (e.g., Passport or Drivers Licence details) longer than necessary.
+TR 35,36,37 F3 1.3 The Account Application form is to dynamically update and adjust the information requested based on the User's responses according to the Business Rules determined by the Registrar.
+Important F3 1.4 A User creating an Account can select their contact, notifications, default payment options, and privacy preferences.
+TR 35,36,37 Must haveMandatory 4.1, 18 F3 1.5 The MAC Registry is to allocate a unique identifier for each new User Account that is established on the MAC Registry.
+User Representatives will be allocated the same unique identifier but supplemented by an appropriate suffix to identify a User Representative where a User has authorised several representatives.
+TR 35,36,37,85 Important F5 1.6 The MAC Registry can make automated decisions to create accounts based on Business Rules determined by the Registrar.
+Different types of accounts may be subject to different Business Rules TR 35,36,37 Must have Mandatory 4.2 F3 1.7 The Registrar can suspend, cancel, or reinstate an account.
+TR 35 Must have Mandatory F5 1.8 The MAC Registry may be required to allow for a Guest User to perform a search for international interests on a Pay as You Go basis without the need to create an account and validate their identity with the MAC Registry if they provide a valid digital contact point (email, SMS) to deliver search results to.
+TR 37 Must haveMandatory 4.2.1 USER IDENTIFICATION F3 2.1 The MAC Registry will validate identity information for all registered Users according to defined Business Rules.
+Guest Users will not be required to Must have Mandatory 4.1(a), 4.2.1

+F3 2.2 The MAC Registry is to be able to digitally collect identity information, based on validation requirements specified by business rules, from a User.
+Must have Mandatory 3.7, 3.8, 3.9, 4.
+TR 35,36,37,38,76,85 F3 2.3 The MAC Registry must not retain personal identity information and documents (e.g., Passport or Drivers Licence details) longer than necessary.
 Important 3.9 F3 2.4 The MAC Registry can collect and store document metadata of identity information.
 Important 3.9 F3 2.5 The MAC Registry may validate identity information using Third-Party Identity Service Providers designated by the Registrar or from Contracting State identity systems.
-Important MANU JAL ASSESSMENT OF ACCOUNT APPLICATION F3 3.1 The Registrar can manually assess an application for a user account when an Application includes unique circumstances and/or does not meet standard identity validation requirements as set in the Business Rules.
-Must have F3 3.2 The MAC Registry is to provide the Registrar with all relevant information such as reason/s why an automated decision was not made, relevant verification outcomes and analysis necessary to perform a manual assessment of an Account application.
-Desirable

-F3 3.3 The Registrar can trigger requests for additional information from a User and impose time limits.
-Important F3 The MAC Registry is to allow additional information requested from a User to be provided through the MAC Registry.
+Important MAN JAL ASSESSMENT OF ACCOUNT APPLICATION F3 3.1 The Registrar can manually assess an application for a user account when an Applicationapplication includes unique circumstances and/or does not meet standard identity validation requirements as set in the Business Rules.
+TR 35,36 Must have Mandatory F3 3.2 The MAC Registry is to provide the Registrar with all relevant information such as reason/s why an automated decision was not made, relevant verification outcomes and analysis necessary to perform a manual assessment of an Account application.
+Desirable F3 3.3 The Registrar can trigger requests for additional information from a User and impose time limits.
+Important F3 3.4 The MAC Registry is to allow additional information requested from a User to be provided through the MAC Registry.
 Important S18